-Bartlesville Radio » News » Bartlesville Police Chief Ikleberry on KWON
+Bartlesville Radio » News » Bartlesville Police Chief Ickleberry on KWON

 Bartlesville

-Bartlesville Police Chief Ikleberry on KWON
+Bartlesville Police Chief Ickleberry on KWON

 Tom Davis

-He had only officially been the new Bartlesville Police Chief for a few minutes before former Chief and now current Assistant City Manager Tracy Roles brought new Chief Kevin Ikleberry down to the KWON Radio studios for his first public event in the new role.
+He had only officially been the new Bartlesville Police Chief for a few minutes before former Chief and now current Assistant City Manager Tracy Roles brought new Chief Kevin Ickleberry down to the KWON Radio studios for his first public event in the new role.

-Roles introduced Ikleberry as the best person for the job and Ikleberry accepted the compliment with grace and humility.
+Roles introduced Ickleberry as the best person for the job and Ickleberry accepted the compliment with grace and humility.

-Chief Ikleberry plans to finish a couple of goals set forth by former chief Roles by opening the Tri County Tech strategy center in August as the BPD Substation with classrooms and more.
+Chief Ickleberry plans to finish a couple of goals set forth by former chief Roles by opening the Tri County Tech strategy center in August as the BPD Substation with classrooms and more.

-Ikleberry also wants to carry on the push with Tri County Tech to begin peace officer training in Bartlesville.
+Ickleberry also wants to carry on the push with Tri County Tech to begin peace officer training in Bartlesville.

 « Back to News